 Completion of documentation for CAS experiences and at least one project (via ManageBac and final reflection)

-Additionally, each IB school is subject to a random CAS audit in which the documentation of students selected by IB must be submitted to the regional office for evaluation.
+Additionally, each IB school is subject to a CAS audit in which the documentation of select students must be submitted to the regional office for evaluation.

 WHO WILL ASSIST ME WITH CAS?

 (ex. club sponsor)